 Early assurance undergraduate partnership

-For candidates accepting early assurance beginning in 2018 and beyond:
+For candidates accepting early assurance from 2018 through 2024:

 - Two semesters of Organic Chemistry & Labs